aaqibwani/aaqibwani.github.io/docs/Email Authentication Part 1 of 2: Understanding SPF, DKIM and DMARC.md

+---
+title: Email Authentication Part 1 of 2: Understanding SPF, DKIM and DMARC
+nav_order: 7
+---
 # Email Authentication Part 1 of 2: Understanding and setting up SPF, DKIM and DMARC in Exchange Online M365

-## What is Email Authentication?
+## What is Email Authentication and we need it?
 Email authentication is like a security check for emails.
 Just as you show an ID to prove who you are, email authentication helps prove that an email is really from the person or company it says it's from.

-## Why do we need it?
 When you get an email, you want to be sure it's from a trusted source, not a scammer pretending to be someone else.
 Email authentication helps with this by checking the email's "ID" using several methods.
 If the email passes the check, it's more likely to be genuine.
 If it fails, it might be a fake or spam email.

 Without email authentication, it would be easy for scammers to send fake emails that look like they come from your bank, company, or friends.
 These fake emails could trick you into giving away personal information, clicking on harmful links, or downloading viruses.
 Authentication helps protect you from these threats by ensuring that emails are really from who they say they are.

 SPF, DKIM, and DMARC are email authentication methods used to help prevent email spoofing and phishing attacks.
 Here’s a basic overview of each: